69 Love Songs

-69 Love Songs is the sixth studio album by American indie pop band the Magnetic Fields, released on September 14, 1999, by Merge Records.
+69 Love Songs is the sixth studio album by American indie pop band the Magnetic Fields, released on September 7, 1999, by Merge Records.
 As its title indicates, 69 Love Songs is a three-volume concept album composed of 69 love songs, all written by Magnetic Fields frontman Stephin Merritt.

 Conception and live performance

 69 Love Songs was originally conceived as a music revue.
 Stephin Merritt was sitting in a gay piano bar in Manhattan, listening to the pianist's interpretations of Stephen Sondheim songs, when he decided he ought to get into theatre music because he felt he had an aptitude for it.
 "I decided I'd write one hundred love songs as a way of introducing myself to the world.
 Then I realized how long that would be.
 So I settled on sixty-nine.
 I'd have a theatrical revue with four drag queens.
 And whoever the audience liked best at the end of the night would get paid."
 He also found inspiration in Charles Ives' 114 Songs, about which he had read earlier in the day: "songs of all kinds, and what a monument it was, and I thought, well, I could do something like that."

+Other influences on 69 Love Songs included Fleetwood Mac, Billie Holiday and Orchestral Manoeuvres in the Dark.
 Merritt wrote much of the album at Dick's Bar in New York, saying that he was "literally there eight hours a day, writing".

 On seven occasions (five in the United States and two in London over four consecutive nights) the Magnetic Fields performed all 69 love songs, in order, over two nights.
 Several of the lavish orchestrations are more simply arranged when performed live, due to limited performers and/or equipment.